antoniougit/microposts/README.md

 # MicroPosts v1.0

-A CRUD project, using Webpack, Babel and JSON server.
+A CRUD project, using Webpack, Babel and JSON localhost server.